floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

   - Furthermore, the attribute should not be used and can be removed without warning in future versions of SearchGuard.
 - Multi-tenancy cannot be switched off without data lost.
 - Legacy Multi-Tenancy configuration should not be used with Search Guard FLX 2.0.0 or newer.
+- Private tenants are not supported; data associated with private tenants will not be migrated to version 2.0.0.

 The system administration before usage multi-tenancy implementation provided with SearchGuard 2.x.x should consider if the above limitations are acceptable.